zenador/HookStagesCounter/README.md

 * Focus the window to move the window or set the window size.

   *"maybe.
 This stupid thing should look better."*
+* Upon closing, window dimensions and positions are saved to a .json file with the filename based on the executable's.
+The same settings will be restored upon opening.

 ## Why HookStageCounter?